 When your hair is insanely dehydrated and damaged, you’ve only got a couple of options: deep condition or cut it all off.
 Since I’ve been growing my hair out for a while now, I’m firmly in the deep condition camp.
 But even though I know it will do wonders for my hair, I don’t really want to spend 30 minutes in the shower twiddling my thumbs while my hair mask goes to work.

 Instead, I opt for this overnight hair repair mask.
 It’s a super-potent treatment that penetrates your hair follicles while you sleep, leaving you with smoother, softer, and shinier hair in the morning.
 Unlike the kind you buy at the store, it doesn’t have any of those scary ingredients like parabens and pthalates.
+And it rinses out clean without leaving your hair feeling greasy or wet, even if you have fine hair like I do.

 Just comb the mask through dry hair before bed, then slap on a shower cap and go to sleep.
 The mask soaks in overnight so you wake to brand new locks.
 Yeah, it’s that easy, and you’ll see a difference in just one night.